pouyana/CarND-PID-Control-Project/writeup.md

 ## Using Twiddle to find the hyper-parameters

 In the `PID.cpp` the twiddle function was also implemented (Lines 32-80).
 It can be started with a boolean flag in the `main.cpp`.
 In contrast to the Udacity implementation of Twiddle, I used a simple state machine, so my main file stays simple.
-The first parameter of the Twiddle are important here.
+The first parameters of the Twiddle are important here.
 In Udacity implementation in python the system had no boundary (road boundaries) so at some points the system would converge to the right parameters.
 In this assignment the road boundaries made the twiddle function struggle.
 So the first parameters set to the twiddle function should be set in a manner that the car does not collide or stays on the boundaries.
 With experimentation, this parameters are found.
 Then with the help of twiddle better parameters are calculated.
 What is delivered by twiddle is not the best parameter and still can be optimized.